 The centre is open everyday and was awarded as the Best Museum by the Group Leisure and Travel Awards.

-The Visiting Centre holds events on a regular basis, making it an interactive and educational space for people of all generations.
+The King Richard III Visitor Centre holds events on a regular basis, making it an interactive and educational space for people of all generations.
 It can be hired for events as well.

-Book a hotel room in Leicester at Holiday Inn Leicester Wigston, a few minutes away from the King Richard III’s Visiting Centre and lots of other educational experiences!Book Now
+Book a hotel room in Leicester at Holiday Inn Leicester Wigston, a few minutes away from the King Richard III’s Visitor Centre and lots of other educational experiences!Book Now